MartinEesmaa/VVCEasy/README.md

 # FAQ (Frequently Asked Questions)

-Before you ask any question, see the questions at table please.
+Before you ask any question, see the questions below at table please.

 | Question | Answer
 --- | --- |